 by Max Hensley

-Not to disappoint our non-North American members, but the focus here is on US and Canadian scripophily.
+The focus here is on US and Canadian scripophily.
 Note that this is not about “where” to buy (for example, dealers, auctioneers, the internet, etc.), it is about how and what to buy.

 NOTE: THESE ARE THE PERSONAL OPIONS OF THE AUTHOR AND DO NOT REPRESENT THOSE OF ANY OTHER PERSON OR ORGANIZATION, INCLUDING THE IBSS